Last updated on April 11th, 2019 at 01:35 pm

 I view myself as pretty brave, but to fully commit to writing the book I’d been carrying around in my head for years meant that I had to embrace fearlessness.

 Leaving my newspaper job was scary enough.
-Learning to trust myself, my husband and the universe was part of the most difficult and ultimately rewarding journey of my adult life.
+Learning to trust myself, my husband and the universe to support the launch of a dream was the most challenging part and ultimately rewarding journey of my adult life.

 Of course, I had doubts.
 I remember wondering what former colleagues and co-workers thought.
-To some, I was weird to begin with.
+To some, I was weird, to begin with.

 The chatter raged in my brain.

-So you’ll know when you’ve finished it.
+So you’ll know when you’ve made it come true.